Essential Math Concepts for Preschoolers: Counting, Shapes, Patterns, and More

 Create a shape sorting game using cutouts of different shapes.

-Simple Board Games that Involve Counting
+Simple Card & Board Games that Involve Counting

 As your child moves their game piece across the board, they’ll be practicing their counting skills in a fun and engaging way.
 This also introduces them to the concept of taking turns and following rules.